apollographql/apollo/docs/source/tutorial/mutation-resolvers.md

 Run the mutation.
 You should see a success message, along with the `id`s of the trips we just booked.

-Running mutations manually in GraphQL Playground is a helpful way to test out our API, but a real-world application needs additional tooling to make sure its data graph grows and changes safely.
+Running mutations manually like this is a helpful way to test out our API, but a real-world application needs additional tooling to make sure its data graph grows and changes safely.
 In the next section, we'll connect our server to Apollo Studio to activate that tooling.